novajs/talks/ISSUE_TEMPLATE.md

 **Available months:** [Example: July, Aug, Sept | Example: Not October | Example: All of them]

-_We meet on the second Thursday of the month generally.
+_We meet on the first Wednesday of the month generally.
 You can use this handy-dandy list to check dates:_

 - [ ] NOVAJS[65] Wed May 1 2019
 - [ ] NOVAJS[66] Wed Jun 5 2019